maxkub/challengeMDI343/README.md

 # challengeMDI343

-## The final preprocessing of the dataset
+## Final preprocessing of the dataset:

 In that order: